 It’s also worth mentioning that these IC cards can now be used across the country.
 For example, if you buy a Suica card in Tokyo, you can still use it in Hiroshima.
 Reloading your card is easy as there are machines with English instructions in every train station.

 So is a Japan Rail Pass worth it?
 It really comes down to simple math.
 If buying single tickets to your intended destinations costs more than a pass, then obviously the JR Rail Pass is worth it.
 You can look up the exact costs and times of your intended route on Hyperdia (don’t use Google maps), but here’s a quick way to help you calculate if getting a Japan Rail Pass is worth it for you.

 - Osaka – Hiroshima: ¥ 10,230

-For the 14-day pass you need to go as far as Hiroshima.
+For the 14-day pass, you need to go as far as Hiroshima to maximize the value.
+If you plan on making trips to say Hakuba, Takayama, and other places, a 14-day pass may still be worth it, I just use Hiroshima as a reference point for costs.
 The price difference is pretty small between a 14-day and 21-day pass so adding another day trip or two and the JR pass price for 21 days all of a sudden becomes an incredible value.

-If you’re flying into Tokyo, but departing from Osaka, purchasing one way tickets might be of better value.
-Also note that you get to select when your JR Pass becomes activated, so if you plan your trip well, you may only need a 7-day pass even if you’re in the country for longer than that.
+If you’re flying into Tokyo, but departing from Osaka, purchasing one-way tickets might be of better value.
+Also, note that you get to select when your JR Pass becomes activated, so if you plan your trip well, you may only need a 7-day pass even if you’re in the country for longer than that.